-Finding the credit card that best supports your financial goals doesn't have to be hard.
-It's a matter of matching credit card features to your lifestyle and what you're trying to achieve.
+Finding the best credit card that supports your financial goals doesn’t have to be hard.

 Balance transfer?
 Business credit card?
-Fewer fees, better perks, lower interest rate?
+Fewer fees, better rewards, or lower interest rate?

-This curated list of popular credit cards can help you narrow the options to the best of the best.
-From there, it's easier to evaluate and compare features to arrive at the best credit card for you.
+MoneyRate’s list of the most popular and best credit cards can help you narrow your options, evaluate perks, and compare features to arrive at the best credit card offers for you.

 Cash Back Reward: The cash back reward is effectively 2% – 1% when you buy and another 1% when you pay your bill.

 Intro Balance Transfer APR: 0% for 18 months

 Ongoing APR: 14.74% - 24.74% (Variable)

 Balance Transfer Fees: Intro fee 3% of each transfer ($5 min) completed within the first 4 months of account opening.
 After that, 5% of each transfer ($5 min).

 The new Chase Freedom Flex℠

 - 5% cash back on purchases made in rotating quarterly bonus categories (up to $1,500 spent each quarter; activation required)